-On April 2, 2019, the Acquisition and Restoration Council voted to add this project to the Less-than-Fee category on the Florida Forever Priority List.
+On April 2, 2019, the Acquisition and Restoration Council (ARC) voted to add this project to the Lessthan-Fee category on the Florida Forever Priority List.

-On April 8, 2022, the Acquisition and Restoration Council approved the 945-acre Foshalee Slough project proposal and combined it with the Red Hills Conservation project.
+On April 8, 2022, ARC approved the 945-acre Foshalee Slough project proposal and combined it with the Red Hills Conservation project.

-DEP acquired a conservation easement totaling 4,101.78 acres in Jefferson and Leon counties from Gem Land Company.
+The Department of Environmental Protection (DEP) acquired a conservation easement totaling 4,101.78 acres in Jefferson and Leon counties from Gem Land Company.